aslinedvinsson/Gender-inequality-quiz/README.md

 ![alt-text](documentation/responsive.png)

 ## Introduction
 The quiz is an interactive quiz about gender inequality, comprising ten questions, each with three answer options.
-Once a user selects an option, they will receive immediate feedback through color indicators on the options.
+When a unser selects an option, they can change there mind until they press Check answer button.
+Once the user checked answer, they will receive immediate feedback through color indicators on the options.
 If the chosen option is correct, it will turn green; if it is incorrect, it will turn red.
-In the case of an incorrect answer, not only will the chosen option turn red, but the other options will also turn red for wrong answers and green for the correct answer.
-This provides users with instant information about the correct answer, facilitating their learning.

 At the end of the quiz, after the user has answered all the questions, the results, including the number of correct answers, will be displayed.
-Users have the option to create a username, which will be shown on the first page along with the quiz result.
+Users than have the option to create a username, which will be shown on the first page along with the quiz result.
 They can also choose to retake the quiz for a better result by clicking the "Retake Quiz" button, which will take them back to the first question, or they can exit the game by clicking the "Quit" button and return to the initial page.

 ## Target user
 The target audience for this quiz includes individuals who wish to evaluate their comprehension of gender inequality and, through participating in the quiz, expand their knowledge on the subject.